List of Neapolitan monarchs: House of Trastámara

-Before Louis of Anjou, Queen Joanna II's adopted heir had been Alfonso, King of Aragon.
-He refused to be disinherited and conquered Naples from René of Anjou in 1442.
+Before Louis of Anjou, Queen Joanna II's adopted heir had been Alfonso V of Aragon.
+His father, Ferdinand I of Aragon had inherited both Aragon & Sicily from his maternal uncle Martin I of Aragon.
+Martin, in turn had claimed the throne of Sicily following the extinction of the Sicillian branch of the House of Barcelona, thereby bringing Sicily under the Aragonese crown.
+Alfonso refused to be disinherited and conquered Naples from René of Anjou in 1442.
+Although both Sicily & Naples were once again under the rule of the single monarch since the Sicillian Vespers, Alfonso passed the Aragonese throne (including Sicily) to his brother John, while Naples went to his illegitimate son Ferdinand.

 Union with France (1501–1504)

-Upon his death in 1480, René of Anjou transferred his claim to his nephew, Charles IV of Anjou.
+Upon his death in 1480, René of Anjou transferred his claim to his nephew, Charles IV, Duke of Anjou.
 Charles died in 1481 and willed his claim to Louis XI of France.
 His son Charles VIII attempted to take Naples by force, but failed and died childless in 1498.

 Charles VIII was succeeded by his 2nd cousin once removed Louis XII.
 Louis had no claim to the Neapolitan throne, but as successor to Charles VIII in France he nevertheless wanted to succeed him in Naples as well.

 Naples was conquered in 1501 and became part of a personal union with the Kingdom of France.
 The local government was ruled by a French viceroy.